launchflow/buildflow-docs/docs/autoscaling.md

 ```

 With these options you can specify four things:

 - **min_replicas**: This is the minimum number of replicas that should be kept alive at anytime.
 We will never attempt to scale below this.
 Defaults to 1.
 This can be useful if you need to keep a certain number of replicas up to ensure your desired latency.
 - **max_replicas**: This is the maximum number of replicas to scale up to.
 We will never attempt to scale beyond this.
 Defaults to 1000.
-This can be useful if you are running a pipeline locally and don't want it to use your entire CPU, or you want to cost control your pipeline.
+This can be useful if you are running an application locally and don't want it to use your entire CPU, or you want to cost control your application.
-- **num_replicas**: This is the number of replicas to start your pipeline with.
+- **num_replicas**: This is the number of replicas to start your application with.
 If unset we will default to `min_replicas`.
 This can be useful if you know you'll need a certain amount of replicas to start and don't want to wait for the autoscaler to scale up.
 - **autoscaling**: Boolean value to determine if we should autoscale or not.
-If false we will start your pipeline with `num_replicas` and not attempt to up or down scale the replicas.
+If false we will start your application with `num_replicas` and not attempt to up or down scale the replicas.

 :::tip

 These configurations are only needed if you want more fine grained control over the number of replicas.
-If you don't care about this you can simply call `flow.run()` for autoscaling.
+If you don't care about this you can simply call `app.run()` and let the autoscaler do its magic.

 :::